Portfolio¶

 1.426112580298898

-- Sharpe of the combined portfolio.
-We want to maximize it.
+- Sharpe ratio for the combined portfolio.
+The goal is to maximize this value.

-- Maximize Sharpe based on equity (i.e., portfolio value) development
+- Maximize Sharpe based on equity (that is, portfolio value) development.

 Position views¶

-- Position views enable the analysis of portfolios by focusing specifically on either long or short positions, providing a clear and distinct perspective on each investment strategy.
+- Position views let you analyze your portfolio by focusing on either long or short positions, providing a clear and distinct perspective for each investment strategy.

 Separate long and short positions of a basic SMA crossover portfolio